vdloo/booksbooksbooks/README.md

 ./manage.py runserver 0.0.0.0:8001
 ```

-Index a directory that contains epubs
+Index a directory that contains ebooks (epub or pdf)
 -------------------------------------
 protip: If you're in the US check out [Project Gutenberg's](https://www.gutenberg.org/) giant collection of free epubs in the public domain.